DO DOGS LIKE CUDDLING? IT MAY NOT BE A MUTUALLY PLEASANT EXPERIENCE. LEARN MORE ABOUT CUDDLING DOGS AND HOW TO READ THEIR BODY LANGUAGE!

 Of course, there are some exceptions to the amount of discomfort or stress that the dog will display or experience, given the strength of the bond between you and your dog.
 Most likely, your dog or puppy because of their love for you, will tolerate your (in their eyes) pushy behavior.
 We are extremely lucky that dogs are vibrationally perceptive, and most of the time they will give you the benefit of the doubt.

-How can we convey love and affection to our dogs if hugging and cuddling are something stressful and not enjoyable?
+How can we convey love and affection if hugging and cuddling dogs are something stressful and not enjoyable?

 Here are a few suggestions:

 - Engaging with them on their terms